ethereum/consensus-specs/specs/deneb/vanity.md

 ### Fork transition

-When Deneb is activated, themed art MAY be displayed.
+When Deneb is triggered, themed art MAY be displayed.
 This confirms to the user that blob transactions are now available.
-The condition to check is that `compute_fork_version` for `compute_epoch_at_slot` reports `DENEB_FORK_VERSION` for the chain head, but an earlier fork version for its parent.
+The condition to check is that `compute_fork_version` for `compute_epoch_at_slot` at the chain head as selected by fork choice transitions from an earlier fork version to `DENEB_FORK_VERSION`.
 Art MAY be displayed repeatedly in case of reorgs around the fork transition.